wagnerdelima/reading_list/README.md

 # Book List
-This repo includes a bok list that have influenced my career growth.
+This repo includes a book list that have influenced my career growth.

-## Books read in 2022
+## Books I read

     - Using Asyncio in Python: Understanding Python's Asynchronous Programming Features, by Caleb Hattingh
     - Designing Data-Intensive Applications by Martin Kleppmann